 Warrensburg senior Gunner Joyner told KMBC that the incident was "uncalled for and not needed."

-Despite the incident, the students from Center High School went on to win the game, 66-62.
+Center High School went on to win the game, 66-62.